rb80/oracle-hospitality-integration-platform-bootcamp/async.md

 Recommendation is to wait 1-2 minutes before sending HEAD request after Post

-Since OPERA Cloud 23.2 HEAD requests return a header `retry-after` containing the number of seconds we recommend waiting before calling HEAD again.
-There is known Bug at present which is addressed with `HOPCS-63293`.
+Since OPERA Cloud 24.1 HEAD requests return a header `retry-after` containing the number of seconds we recommend waiting before calling HEAD again.

 ## 3. When will the response be available?